 Tillie’s later concern was “who would run the hostel when she died and tend to the hikers?”

-Neville & Michael moved to Wood’s Hole in Spring 2009 in order to continue her grandparent’s legend and love story.
+Neville moved to Wood’s Hole in Spring 2009 in order to continue her grandparent’s legend and love story.
 They place an emphasis on sustainable living thru organic farming, animal husbandry, communal meals, massage therapy, yoga, and much more.
-They have continued to renovate and upgrade the buildings and property, serving the Appalachian Trail Hiker community as well as expanding in to a Bed & Breakfast…
+She has continued to renovate and upgrade the buildings and property, serving the Appalachian Trail Hiker community as well as expanding in to a Bed & Breakfast.